Example App

 <p>${script.description}</p>

-<img style="width: 40px; height: 40px; border-radius: 50%;" src="${profilePictureUrl}" alt="Profile picture of ${script.user[0].username}">
+<img style="width: 40px; height: 40px; border-radius: 50%;" src="${profilePicture}" alt="Profile picture of ${username}">

-<p>Creator: ${user}</p>
+<p>Creator: ${username}</p>

-<img src="${thumbnailUrl}" alt="${script.title}">
+<img src="${script.image}" alt="${script.title}">

 <textarea id="script-${script._id}"></textarea>